code-pushup/cli/packages/utils/src/lib/reports/__snapshots__/report-diff-unchanged.md

 | Performance    |  🟢 92  |
 | Bug prevention |  🟡 68  |
 | Code style     |  🟡 54  |

-## 🗃️ Groups

-All of 2 groups are unchanged.

-## 🛡️ Audits

-All of 52 audits are unchanged.